 The input for RepeatMasker is a fasta-format sequence file.
-Multiple sequences can be contained within a single file.On Helix/Biowulf, RepeatMasker has been configured to have NCBI blast (i.e. RMBlast) as the default search engine.
-To use cross_match as the default search engine, the -e flag should be used.
+Multiple sequences can be contained within a single file.On Helix/Biowulf, RepeatMasker has been configured to have Crossmatch as the default search engine.
+Other search engines available are NCBI Blast (i.e. RMBlast) and HMMER.
+To use an alternative search engine, use the -e flag.

 Please contact firstname.lastname@example.org if you have a particular need for a different search engine.